 Gilead is a Global Reality

-On September 10, Margaret Atwood’s The Testaments, the long-awaited sequel to The Handmaid’s Tale will be released.
+On September 10 2019, Margaret Atwood’s The Testaments, the long-awaited sequel to The Handmaid’s Tale was released.
 Although Gilead and The Testaments are fictional, they hold a mirror up to the state of women’s rights today.

-In the lead-up to the release of The Testaments on September 10, we will document ways in which Gilead is a global reality and highlight the importance of Margaret Atwood returning to this story 34 years later.
+Here are 7 ways that Gilead is a global reality, highlighting the importance of Margaret Atwood returning to this story 34 years later.

 Some men are not held accountable for sexual violence